 The Committee shall determine the appropriate internal audit function for the Corporation and oversee its processes, reports and the terms of compensation for any individuals engaged in such function, if any.
-The Internal Audit Mandate is attached as Appendix A.
+Management will provide the results of internal audit reviews and a rolling annual internal audit plan to the Committee for its review and approval.